janos-laszlo/AngularJs-input-dropdown-list/Editable dropdown AngularJs fully custom directive/readme.txt

 bound-variable: a variable that is bound to the text in the input drop-down list.

-on-text-changed: a function to call when text in the input is changed
+on-text-changed: a function to call when text in the input is changed.
+The function passed to this attribute must have a value parameter
+				 like this: on-text-changed="yourFunction(value)"

 on-option-selected: a function to call when an option is selected.
+The function passed to this attribute must have a value parameter
+				 like this: on-option-changed="yourFunction(value)"

 The drop-down list shows when it receives focus or it is clicked.
 Note that only those options will show that contain the text in the input field.
+Clicking the drop-down list has a toggle effect, hiding or showing it.
 When text is typed, the list of options in the drop-down is filtered, showing only the options that contain the text typed in.
 When focus is lost the drop-down list closes.